ex-man/GeneralInsurance_Class/Lessons/Lesson1/Exercises/Ex03_CompareForks.md

 #### Step 3 Update from original class
 > Now you area ready to update you local repository eith our latest changes.

-`git pull original_class master -s recursive -X ours # this will update automatically all changes from our class Github, but leaves differences you created locally by some previous commit`
+`git pull original_class master -s recursive -X ours`

 #### Step 4 Confirm merged commit
 > Now you should see message suggested by git describing you are merging changes from our original class.
 Probably you are using `vim` editor and can confirm message by `Esc` then `:` then `wq`